pranav-0309/classifying-penguins/README.md

 body_mass_g | body mass (g)
 sex | penguin sex

 Unfortunately, they have not been able to record the species of penguin, but they know that there are **at least three** species that are native to the region: **Adelie**, **Chinstrap**, and **Gentoo**.
-Your task is to apply your data science skills to help them identify groups in the dataset!
+The task in hand is to apply data science skills to help them identify groups in the dataset!

+Check out the file `notebook.ipynb` for the code I wrote for this project!